aclinnovator/aclinnovator.github.io/_posts/2017-6-28-Deriving-A-Hopfield-Network-From-The-Bayesian-Perspective.md

+## Supplementary Materials

+The python implementation of hopfield networks used to generate the figures is located [here](https://github.com/theideasmith/theideasmith.github.io/blob/master/_notebooks/Bayesian%20Hopfield%20Nets.ipynb).

 **Bibliography**

 Hancock, Edwin R., and Josef Kittler.
 "A Bayesian interpretation for the Hopfield network." *Neural Networks, 1993., IEEE International Conference on*.
 IEEE, 1993.